- Thursday, 16 November, 2017

 18:00 - 19:30

-Policy Exchange will be seizing the opportunity afforded by this anniversary to re-examine the importance of Black Athena and investigate its intellectual, social and racial legacy.
+Policy Exchange seized the opportunity afforded by this anniversary to re-examine the importance of Black Athena and investigate its intellectual, social and racial legacy.

 Venue: Policy Exchange